 The Virginia Holocaust Museum (VHM), through its exhibits, archival collections, educational programming, and outreach, explores the history of the Holocaust and other genocides to educate and inspire future generations of Virginians to fight prejudice and indifference.
 The VHM and the Nuremberg Courtroom Committee jointly hold an annual “Rule of Law Day” award program which recognizes and honors individuals whose work, lives, and careers reflect the principles that were established during the Nuremberg Military Tribunal and later at the International Court of Justice.
-VLF grant monies will support the Rule of Law Day program, luncheon, and CLE program.
-This year’s program will feature lawyer and best-selling author John Grisham received the Rule of Law Award and past president of the Virginia State Bar and the Virginia Law Foundation David P. Bobzien was posthumously given the Civility in Law Award.
+VLF grant monies supported the Rule of Law Day program, dinner, and CLE program.
+At this year’s ceremony, attorney and best-selling author John Grisham received the Rule of Law Award and past president of the Virginia State Bar and the Virginia Law Foundation David P. Bobzien was posthumously given the Civility in Law Award.

 RULE OF LAW PROJECT, CENTER FOR TEACHING THE RULE OF LAW – $25,000